-School trips can sometimes cause Children who are Previously Looked After to feel dysregulated.
+School trips can sometimes cause children who are previously looked after to feel dysregulated.
 To support this:

-- Prepare the child for the trip by providing a plan of the day with a visual timetable if possible - Show the child pictures on the internet - Give them a chance to discuss any worries with their key person - If particularly anxious have a pre-visit with their parent/guardian - Provide calming strategies and encourage the child to use these
+- Prepare the child for the trip by providing a plan of the day with a visual timetable if possible - Show the child pictures on the internet - Give them a chance to discuss any worries with you.
+Be aware of your own anxieties and be careful not to transfer these to your child - If particularly anxious, take them on a pre-visit. - Provide calming strategies and encourage them to use these. - Plan for success - Allow the child to take an item from home so they feel connected. - If the trip is likely to be too long for the child, discuss this with the school.
+It may be more beneficial for them to join later so that they end the trip with their peers

-Plan for success

-- Allow the child to take an item from home so they feel connected - If the trip is likely to be too long for the child, reduce the length.
-It would be more beneficial for them to join later so that they end the trip with their peers